Attraction to transgender people: Trans women

-Social views
+Trans men

+In 2015, The Palgrave Handbook of the Psychology of Sexuality and Gender described a lack of research exploring others' attraction to trans men or nonbinary FTM persons.
+This is because much of sexual research often centers the "experiences and perspectives of heterosexual males," who generally have sex with trans women rather than trans men.

+The traditional understanding of lesbian does not convey attraction to trans men.
+A lesbian whose partner transitions to a trans man generally identifies as queer rather than lesbian.
+Similarly, a heterosexual man whose partner transitions to male would generally use the "queer" label as well.

 Erotic materials created for people attracted to trans men have become more visible, especially due to pornographic actor Buck Angel.
 Trans activist Jamison Green writes that cisgender gay men who are partnered with trans men "are often surprised to find that a penis is not what defines a man, that the lack of a penis does not mean a lack of masculinity, manliness, or male sexuality".
 Gay author Andrew Sullivan has criticized the idea that gay men should necessarily be attracted to trans men, arguing that sexual orientation is based on biological sex, not gender identity.

 Terminology

 A variety of casual terms have developed to refer to people who are attracted to transgender people.
-These terms include trans-attracted, trans-oriented, transfan, trans admirer, and trans catcher.
+These terms include trans-attracted, transamorous, trans-oriented, transfan, trans admirer, and trans catcher.
 The terms transromantic, transamorous and transsensual have also emerged, but have not seen much usage.

-The terms tranny chaser (sometimes shortened to chaser) and tranny hawk have been used, although tranny is considered a slur by many.
-The term chaser is predominantly used to describe men sexually interested in trans women, but it is sometimes used to refer to those interested in trans men as well.
-Transgender people themselves often use the term in a pejorative sense, because they consider chasers to value them for their trans status alone, rather than being attracted to them as a person.
-However, some claim this term in an affirming manner.
-Sociologist Avery Tompkins of Transylvania University in Kentucky argued in an article in the Journal of Homosexuality that a sex-positive trans politics cannot emerge if terms such as "tranny chaser" informed discussion of attraction to transgender people.
+The terms tranny chaser (often shortened to chaser) and tranny hawk have been used, although tranny is considered a slur by many.
+The term chaser is predominantly used to describe cisgender men who are solely sexually interested in trans women, but the term is sometimes used to refer to others, such as cisgender women, and/or those interested in trans men.
+Transgender people often use the term in a pejorative sense, because they consider chasers as referring to those who value them for their trans status alone, rather than being attracted to them as a whole person.
+However, some instead claim this term in an affirming manner.
+Sociologist Avery Tompkins of Transylvania University in Kentucky argued in an article in the Journal of Homosexuality that sex-positive trans politics cannot emerge if terms such as "tranny chaser" inform discussion of attraction to transgender people.

-In scientific literature, the terms gynandromorphophilic (noun: gynandromorphophilia) and gynemimetophilic (noun: gynemimetophilia) are used for men who are attracted to trans women who possess a combination of male and female physical characteristics, while andromimetophilic (noun: andromimetophilia) are their counterparts.
+In some literature, the terms gynandromorphophilic (noun: gynandromorphophilia) and gynemimetophilic (noun: gynemimetophilia) are used for men who are attracted to trans women who possess a combination of male and female physical characteristics.
+The term andromimetophilic (noun: andromimetophilia) describes an attraction to trans men.

 The terms skoliosexual and ceterosexual have been used to describe attraction to non-binary people.
-The terms pansexual and polysexual (as well as bisexual) may be used to indicate that gender variant people are among the types of people to which one is attracted.
+The terms pansexual and polysexual (as well as bisexual) may be used by some people to indicate that gender variant people are among the types of people to which one is attracted.